 Young girls working at Yejj Café have been through different programs, including Sunshine House and Destiny Rescue.
 They’ve experienced rape and other forms of abuse.
 Yejj recruits the girls and gives them an income.
 By eating at Yejj Café you’re not only enjoying brilliant food but also helping worthy local causes.

 I decided to have lunch at a restaurant near the market called Jars of Clay.
-It specializes in teas and coffee, iced drinks, pastries, and sandwiches.
-Eight young Cambodian women run the restaurant and 10% of the profits pay school fees for children as well as help widows and sick people in the community.
+Specialties include teas and coffee, iced drinks, pastries, and sandwiches.
+Cambodian women run the restaurant and 10% of profits pay school fees for children and help widows and sick people in the community.

 Early tomorrow morning I take a boat to Siem Reap.
 The trip along the Mekong River is about 6 hours and I’m looking forward to the experience!